0x00000002/gifto/audit/README.md

 <br>

 ## Preamble
-This audit report was undertaken by BlockchainLabs.nz for the purpose of providing feedback to Gifto Limited.
-It has subsequently been shared publicly without any express or implied warranty.
+This audit report was undertaken by <b>BlockchainLabs.nz</b> for the purpose of providing feedback to <b>Gifto Limited</b>. <br>It has subsequently been shared publicly without any express or implied warranty.

 Solidity contracts were sourced from the public Github repo [github.com/gifto-io/GiftoSmartContract](https://github.com/gifto-io/GiftoSmartContract) prior to commit [cf1ca1e108b3b616691761c52410756de437cb67](https://github.com/gifto-io/GiftoSmartContract/commit/cf1ca1e108b3b616691761c52410756de437cb67) - we would encourage all community members and token holders to make their own assessment of the contracts.